roberto-fernandes/manufacturers_app/README.md

 ## Architecture

 The application uses a feature-driven directory structure.
-This project structure enables to scale the project by having self-contained features.
-This enables it to scale as the number of features increases and allows developers to work on different features in parallel.
+This enables to scale the project by having self-contained features.
+Furthermore, it facilitates improved task segregation as developers can address diverse features.

 ## Packages Used
   #### Icons